cbteeple/hand_arm_cbt_docs/docs/tutorials/system_startup.md

         - `roslaunch ur5_e_moveit_config ur5_e_moveit_planning_execution.launch sim:=true`
         - `roslaunch ur5_e_moveit_config moveit_rviz.launch config:=true`

-### Write a few bash scripts
+## Bringup the data recording service
+By default, data is recorded in ROS's "bag" format, which is hard to interact with later.
+Instead, you should pickle the data so that it can be efficiently stored and processed later:

+`roslaunch rosbag_recorder rosbag_recorder.launch pickle:=true`

+_(Note, pickling could take a long time if you're saving large amounts of data)_

+### Automate the bringup process
-If you don't want to start all of these programs independently, you can write a bash script to start everything.
+If you don't want to start all of these programs independently, you can write some bash scripts to start everything.
 Write a few scripts in your main workspace folder:

-#### bringup-hw.sh
+#### Bringup all hardware
+This script starts the ROS servers that handle the arm, hand, and data saving.
+If you just want to run some trajectories that are already built and planned, you only need these running.

+`bringup-hw.sh`

 ```bash
 #!/bin/bash